alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
 Ph.D. candidate in Computational Sciences at Rio de Janeiro State University.
 B.Sc. in Computer Science from Rio de Janeiro State University.
-I conduct research in Artificial Intelligence and Scientific Computing, with emphasis on the development of equivariant neural architectures and numerical algorithms applied to optimization, differential equations, and scientific simulation.
-I investigate methods on Riemannian manifolds, algorithms on the cone of symmetric positive definite matrices, and approaches to reducing predictive uncertainty.
-I also develop implementations in PyTorch.
+I conduct research in Artificial Intelligence and Scientific Computing, implementing in PyTorch numerical algorithms in equivariant neural architectures and numerical methods applied to optimization, differential equations, and scientific simulation.
+I also investigate methods on Riemannian manifolds, algorithms on the cone of symmetric positive definite matrices, and approaches aimed at reducing predictive uncertainty.
 <br>
 <br>